-Course runs over two years All units to be completed in a timely manner according to assessment schedule and before sitting theory and practical exams at end of course.
+The course runs over two years.
+All units will need to be completed in a timely manner according to assessment schedule and before sitting theory and practical exams at end of course.

 Meticulous standards of workmanship are expected throughout.
 Commercial speed is expected.

 83 % of assessment is coursework whilst 17% is assessed through examination.

 Assessment of each assignment occurs at each hand in date; 10 assignments to be completed over 2 years.

 Work is to be handed in on paper, not digitally, as external moderators require easy access on the day of the practical exam.

 Comprehensive feedback is given to candidates using City and Guilds feedback sheets, directly linked to marking criteria outlined in the assignment guide.
 Candidates will be clearly informed on how to improve their work.